Appease the Volcano God: The Tikis sacrificing themselves to become Tiki Tong's hands immediately before the final battle has shades of this.

-Continuing Is Painful: Just like in the original games, it can suck a lot to go through any segment without already having the second Kong, especially if there happens to be no DK Barrels between your current checkpoint and the end of the level.
+Just like in the original games, it can suck a lot to go through any segment without already having the second Kong, especially if there happens to be no DK Barrels between your current checkpoint and the end of the level.
 This very much applies to the Final Boss, because when (not if, WHEN) you die, the only way to get Diddy back is to restart the whole level and go through the Rocket Barrel gauntlet again.
 Only to probably die again anyway.
 Your best option is to accept it and fight the final boss using only DK.
 Thankfully, this doesn't become an issue in multiplayer.

 This is how the temple levels are.
 No check point and no DK Barrels.
 Unless you wanna go to another level and get Diddy there, if you die you'll be forced to navigate with just Donkey and his two hearts.

-Say nothing to the fact that in at least one level, there are moving platforms that dip into the lava and rise back out.
+In at least one level, there are moving platforms that dip into the lava and rise back out.
 You can burn yourself if you jump on them too soon, but this danger period passes quickly and DK often ends up standing on a rock that is still glowing red.
 Cranky said it best: "We apes have no need for the laws of physics!"

 Cool Airship: DK runs after a galleon / zeppelin mix, seen hauling his stash of bananas in a big net that hangs from the bottom.
 A masked tiki enemy is seen dancing on the deck.